-Although the District substantially increased the mental health support provided on our campuses, it was difficult to build strong relationships with our students due to attendance issues.
+Although the District substantially increased the mental health support provided on our campuses, it continues to be difficult to build strong relationships with our students due to attendance issues.
 We saw an increase in At-Risk Behavior from students due to the isolation and trauma several endured during the pandemic.
-The District Suspension Rate increased from 1.3% in 2020-2021 to 1.65% in 2021-2022.
+The District Suspension Rate increased from 1.65% in 2021-2022 to over 4% projected in 2022-2023.
 We have purchased and implemented Socio-Emotional Curriculum for all students.
-In 2022-2023, the District will hire a Vice-Principal and a Teacher on Special Assignment at both sites to work with our Campus Supervisor to provide additional behavioral support.
+In 2023-2024, the District will retain a Vice-Principal and a Teacher on Special Assignment at both sites to work with our Campus Supervisor to provide additional behavioral support.
+We will also increase our Mental Health Support for families and Substance Abuse Counseling through support staff hired with LCAP, SBHIP, and Community Schools Grant Funds.